Skip to main content

 Undifferentiated small round cell sarcoma may also form in the bone or soft tissue.

 • Undifferentiated small round cell sarcoma with BCOR rearrangements.
-This type of bone tumor usually forms in the pelvis, arms, or legs.
-It may spread to other parts of the body.
-This type of bone tumor is more common in children younger than 18 years.
+This type of round cell sarcoma usually forms in the pelvis, arms, or legs and may spread to other parts of the body.
+It is more common in children younger than 18 years.
 In this type of round cell sarcoma, the BCOR gene is joined to the CCNB3 gene or to other genes.
-To diagnose this small round cell sarcoma, the tumor cells are checked for these gene changes.
+To diagnose this round cell sarcoma, the tumor cells are checked for these gene changes.

 • Undifferentiated small round cell sarcoma with CIC::DUX4 rearrangements.
-This type of soft tissue tumor usually forms in the trunk, arms, or legs.
-It is most common in males and in young adults between 21 and 40 years of age.
-In this type of small round cell sarcoma, the CIC gene is joined to the DUX4 gene.
-To diagnose this small round cell sarcoma, the tumor cells are checked for this gene change.
+This type of round cell sarcoma usually forms in the trunk, arms, or legs.
+It is most common in males and in young adults.
+In this type of round cell sarcoma, the CIC gene is joined to the DUX4 gene.
+To diagnose this round cell sarcoma, the tumor cells are checked for this gene change.

 • Undifferentiated small round cell sarcoma with CIC::NUTM1 rearrangements.
 This type of soft tissue tumor usually forms in the central nervous system, but it can also form in the trunk.
-It is most common in younger patients.
+It is most common in children about 6 years of age.

 • Undifferentiated small round cell sarcoma with EWSR1::NFATC2 and FUS::NFATC2 rearrangements.
 This type of soft tissue tumor may be a benign cyst or a malignant (cancer) tumor.
 It usually forms in the arms and legs.
 The malignant tumor is more common in males and in adults.